arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	_Signing in with Domain Administrator credentials_

-	> **Note:** No application can take advantage of Windows Azure AD without being registered.
-This is both for security reasons (only apps that are approved by the administrator should be allowed) and practical considerations (interaction with Windows Azure AD entails the use of specific open protocols, requiring knowledge of key parameters describing the app).
+	> **Note:** No application can take advantage of Microsoft Azure AD without being registered.
+This is both for security reasons (only apps that are approved by the administrator should be allowed) and practical considerations (interaction with Microsoft Azure AD entails the use of specific open protocols, requiring knowledge of key parameters describing the app).

 1. In the **New ASP.NET Project - ExpenseReport** window, note that the Authentication is now set to **Organizational Auth**.
 Click **OK** in order to create the project.